HOW TO READ BOOKS IN ITALIAN

 - Linea Verde

-Many think that to learn something you need to sit down, find the right light, the right focus.
-This is partially true if you are taking a lesson with your Italian teacher.
-Our schedule doesn’t allow us to be tied to live meetings.
-Reading one or two pages of Italian content is possible at any level, as long as you are coping with the kind of input that is just right for your level.
-If you are a beginner, use these short stories for A1 students and read a page a day.
+Many think that you need to sit down, find the right light, and the right focus to learn something.
+Very true for an Italian lesson with your teacher.
+Not so true, otherwise.
+Reading one or two pages of Italian content is possible at any level, anytime, as long as you are dealing with the kind of input (your level, your interests).
+If you are a beginner, use these short stories for A1 students and read one page a day.
 If you are an intermediate Italian learner, you could read two pages a day, etc.